-198. Prior to this time, JUUL represented on its website that JUUL had tested its product for safety and operated in accordance with FDA regulation.
+202. Prior to this time, JUUL, under the active direction and participation of the Management Defendants, represented on JUUL's website that JUUL had tested its product for safety and operated in accordance with

+FDA regulation.
 "JUUL e-liquid and vapor are also tested by an independent lab.
 PAX Labs tracks emerging FDA regulation closely, and we support responsible product quality standards."
+112

-199. While JUUL falsely represented to consumers that its product was rigorously tested and safe, JUUL knew that its product had not been adequately studied and that JUUL usage came with numerous known risks.
+203. While JUUL and the Management Defendants falsely represented to consumers that JUUL was rigorously tested and safe, JUUL and the Management Defendants knew that their product had not been adequately studied and that JUUL usage came with numerous known risks.

-200. JUUL did not include these warnings in its youthful advertising or comments on social media.
+204. JUUL, under the active direction and participation of the Management Defendants, did not include these warnings in its youthful advertising or comments on social media.
 JUUL never tweeted or posted that use of JUUL "may pose health risks" or that "the medical profession has not had a sufficient period of time to study the long-term health effects of e-cigarette use."
-Instead, JUUL represented that its product was safe, tested and designed for "cool kids."
+Instead, JUUL and the Management Defendants represented that JUUL was safe, tested and designed for "cool kids."

-VI.
-JUUL DECEPTIVELY MARKETS ITSELF AS A SMOKING CESSATION PRODUCT AND A MODIFIED RISK TOBACCO PRODUCT.

-A. JUUL deceptively markets JUUL as a smoking cessation product, leading adults and youth to believe JUUL is harmless.
+- VI.
+JUUL, UNDER THE ACTIVE DIRECTION AND PARTICIPATION OF THE MANAGEMENT DEFENDANTS, DECEPTIVELY MARKETS JUUL'S PRODUCT AS A SMOKING CESSATION PRODUCT AND A MODIFIED RISK TOBACCO PRODUCT. - A. JUUL deceptively markets JUUL as a smoking cessation product, leading adults and youth to believe JUUL is harmless.